Spotifyd/spotifyd/.github/ISSUE_TEMPLATE/bug-report.md

 **Versions (please complete the following information):**
 <!-- DO NOT use words like `latest`.
 Please specify the exact version/commit hash -->
-- OS: <!-- e.g. Ubuntu 18.04 LTS, Windows 10 -->
+- OS: <!-- e.g. Debian 13, Fedora 44, Windows 10 -->
-- Spotifyd: <!-- commit hash or release version -->
+- Spotifyd: <!-- release version or commit hash (spotifyd --version) -->
 - cargo: <!-- cargo --version -->

 <!-- **Additional context**
-Add any other context about the problem here. -->
+Add any other context about the problem that might be helpful for fixing the bug here. -->